inf112-v21/G6-1/deliverables/ObligatoriskOppgave1.md

     Work task:
-- Create a player
+- Create a localHumanPlayer
-- Add images for floor, flag and player.
+- Add images for floor, flag and localHumanPlayer.
 - Render images on to game board.

 **3) As a user, I want to be able to move my robot on the game board with arrow keys on the keyboard.**